PREVIOUS: Categories #5

 WHEN

-• we have an angry reaction when a button pushed, such as being accused wrongly, ignored or made fun of, delays, frustration, unfairness….
+• a button gets pushed (an unhealed old wound), such as being accused wrongly, ignored or made fun of, delays, frustration, unfairness….

 • we react to all communications as potentially ‘dangerous’ to our well-being (a bit of paranoia)